Reviews You Can Rely On

 Credit: Bligh Gillies

 For testing, we used an infrared thermometer to measure the max heat output at the source coupled with a temperature gauge moved around the heaters at different distances to give you an idea of the warming power of each model.
-The Rangland Patio Heater impressed us with its heat power when the mercury dropped.
-The max heat at the top measured at around 960° with an outside temperature at 25° F. As long as there was not a strong breeze, we felt the warmth radiate well up to 8 feet away, the greatest heat coverage of any model tested.
+The Member's Mark Patio Heater's max heat at the top measured at around 913° with an outside temperature at 24° F. As long as there was not a strong breeze, we felt the warmth radiate well up to 6 feet away.

 outdoor heater - the member's mark glows red when it's at its highest heat setting...